erts-RnD/survey_and_rescue/README.md

 **Changelog for monitor.pyc**

-**v1.4.0**
+**v1.5.0**

+- Added formerly abent decisionEvent information.
+Reflects current valid /decision_info in num form
 - Fixed bug of cumulative timer not resetting if new message on topic /decision_info is received midway while servicing other Beacons.
 Thanks to team #7453 for first highlighting this bug.

+**v1.4.0**

 - Fixed NoneType bug in updating stats that occured on a edge case.

 **v1.3.1**